 It’s taken me longer than expected to chew over the seemingly simple time management technique of working with priorities.
-Carla and I began trying this out at the start of January and while she found a way to make it work for her by the start of February I was still struggling.
+Carla and I began trying this out at the start of January.
+While she found a way to make it work for her by the start of February I was still struggling.

 I just couldn’t decide what to focus on.
 A reader comment on the original post suggested putting tasks into a grid to see which you should do first.
-Top left was urgent and important, top right was important not urgent, bottom left was urgent not important and bottom right was neither urgent or important.
+Top left was urgent and important, top right was important, not urgent.
+Then bottom left was urgent, not important and bottom right was neither urgent or important.
 You work on top row first from left to right and then bottom row likewise.

-I then found out that I always make job lists with the expectation of doing them over several days, and then I stagger the jobs based on a combination of urgency, importance, how long it will take to do, where I would prefer to be to carry out the task and how much I want to do (or want to put it off).
+I then found out that I always make job lists with the expectation of doing them over several days.
+Then I stagger the jobs based on a combination of urgency, importance, how long it will take to do, where I would prefer to be to carry out the task and how much I want to do (or want to put it off).

 - Make a job list for today.
 If you have too many tasks for one day then put the urgent and important ones on today’s list.